lukaslehner/covid19policytrackers/index.md

 [@LiviaFritz](https://twitter.com/LiviaFritz), and
 [@KonstPoensgen](https://twitter.com/KonstPoensgen).

+The tracker of trackers collection has lead to the creation of the [Oxford Supertracker: The Global Directory for COVID Policy Trackers and Surveys](http://supertracker.spi.ox.ac.uk/).
+Please visit the new website and [subscribe to receive regular updates on new sources](https://supertracker.spi.ox.ac.uk/#subscribe).

 The collection is structured around the areas of
 - [1.
 Non-Pharmaceutical Interventions incl.
 Confinement and Travel](#1-non-pharmaceutical-interventions-incl-confinement-and-travel)
 - [2.
 Macroeconomic and Financial Policy](#2-macroeconomic-and-financial-policy)